 - 17.1 The provision of new additional community facilities is particularly welcome in the borough especially in the rural area where service deprivation has been identified as a significant concern.
 Community facilities should wherever possible be situated within a reasonable distance of the community it intends to serve and ideally should be well served by public transportation.
 The applicant should demonstrate how it meets these provisions through a Design and Access Statement and Travel Plan. - 17.2 National policy asserts that the purpose of planning is to help achieve sustainable development.
 One of the dimensions of sustainable development is through a social role.
-This involves supporting vibrant and healthy communities and ensuring access to local services that reflect the community's needs and support its health, social and cultural well being. - 17.3 The Core Strategy supports this approach through Spatial Objective 3 which seeks to ensure rural communities have access to a range of shops, education, community and leisure facilities. - 17.4 Community facilities are identified and defined through the Community, Cultural and Tourism Facilities Review and include the following facilities: - Community, village and parish halls - Places of worship in the rural areas - Educational facilities - Healthcare facilities - Libraries - Public houses in the rural area - 17.5 Public houses can represent a social focal point for communities and community activities and can form part of the character and charm of rural settlements.
+This involves supporting vibrant and healthy communities and ensuring access to local services that reflect the community's needs and support its health, social and cultural wellbeing. - 17.3 The Core Strategy supports this approach through Spatial Objective 3 which seeks to ensure rural communities have access to a range of shops, education, community and leisure facilities. - 17.4 Community facilities are identified and defined through the Community, Cultural and Tourism Facilities Review and include the following facilities: - Community, village and parish halls; - Places of worship in the rural areas; - Educational facilities; - Healthcare facilities; - Libraries; - Public houses in the rural area. - 17.5 Public houses can represent a social focal point for communities and community activities and can form part of the character and charm of rural settlements.
 However there has been a significant reduction in public houses nationally and locally.
 The British Beer and Pub Association identified that 25 public houses are closing a week nationally.
-Locally the borough is also suffering a decline in public houses with the loss in the rural areas having the greatest impact on rural community life and the sustainability of settlements. - 17.6 National policy supports the retention of community facilities in villages such as public houses and in order to stem their loss, they have been included in the community facility designation. - 17.7 Community facilities should be retained wherever possible and replaced if lost to enable the community to meet its day to day needs and ensure community cohesion is maintained.
-Any replacement facilities should comply with the requirements of "provision of new facilities".
+Locally the borough is also suffering a decline in public houses with the loss in the rural areas having the greatest impact on rural community life and the sustainability of settlements. - 17.6 National policy supports the retention of community facilities in villages such as public houses and in order to stem their loss, they have been included in the community facility designation.